 While you may associate cinnamon with the scent of the holiday season, this warming spice does more than add a delightful flavor to your winter desserts.

-The History of Cinnamon
+Origins of Cinnamon

 The use of cinnamon—botanically known as Cinnamomum verum or Cinnamomum zeylanicum—goes back thousands of years.
 Its botanical name is derived from the Arabic word “amomon,” which means “fragrant spice plant.”
 1